invertase/java-docs-samples/memorystore/valkey/leaderboard/GUIDE.md

 ## Benefits of a Cached Leaderboard

 - **Performance:** Leaderboards store ranking data in memory, enabling near-instantaneous retrieval of scores and rankings, reducing the time required to query and sort data from the database.
-- **Reduced Latency:** Handles thousands or millions of updates and queries with minimal latency.
+- **Scalability:** Cached leaderboards can handle a high volume of reads and writes, providing consistent update and response times.
 - **Database Efficiency** Caching frequently accessed leaderboard data minimizes the need for repetitive, and high volume database queries.

 ## What You’ll Build